Tunghohin/tesser/README.md

 #### State Database Backups

-The SQLite file referenced by `config.live.state_path` is the source of truth for portfolio and order recovery.
+The state store referenced by `config.live.persistence.path` is the source of truth for portfolio and order recovery.
+With `engine = "sqlite"` it's a single file; with `engine = "lmdb"` it's a directory containing `data.mdb`/`lock.mdb`.
 Treat it like any other operational database:

 1. **Ad-hoc inspection**: `tesser-cli state inspect` prints a human-readable summary, while `--raw` dumps the JSON payload you can edit or version-control.
-2. **Offline backup**: stop the live process and copy the file (`cp reports/live_state.db reports/live_state.db.bak`).
+2. **Offline backup**: stop the live process and copy the store (for SQLite: `cp reports/live_state.db reports/live_state.db.bak`; for LMDB: copy the directory).
 3. **Online backup**: when a session must stay up, use SQLite's native snapshotting: `sqlite3 reports/live_state.db ".backup 'reports/live_state.db.bak'"`.
-The command is safe because the repository enables WAL journaling.
+For LMDB, use `mdb_copy` or take a filesystem snapshot.
 4. **Restoring**: replace the file with a known-good backup and restart `tesser-cli live run`; the runtime will hydrate the portfolio from the restored snapshot.

 > ⚠️ **Risk warning**: `--exec live` forwards orders exactly as produced by your strategy—there is no extra confirmation prompt, and portfolio PnL stays paper-based until a future release.
 Always dry-run on the exchange testnet before pointing to mainnet keys.